Management

 Healthy Home Standards

-Well, property investors have purchased low-value homes that were once owned by private owner-occupiers, and the Government, i.e. state homes.
-Many of these homes now fall into the ‘should be razed to the ground’ status, yet instead, they’re housing some of New Zealand’s most vulnerable.
+Property investors have purchased low-value homes once owned by private owner-occupiers and the Government, i.e. state homes.
+Many of these homes now fall into the ‘should be razed to the ground’ status, yet instead, they’re housing some of New Zealand’s most vulnerable people.

-Up to 10 percent of New Zealand houses are not fit for habitation, and most are not warm enough, a health researcher says.
+Up to 10% of New Zealand houses are not fit for habitation, and most are not warm enough, a health researcher says.

 Owner Occupiers

-There are more owner-occupier homes than rental properties in New Zealand.
-Sixty-three percent of people live in their home, and due to our inferior buildings, they too are living in unhealthy environments.
+There are more owner-occupied homes than rental properties in New Zealand.
+Sixty-three percent of people live in their homes, and due to our inferior buildings, they too live in unhealthy environments.

 Owner-occupiers do not need to upgrade their properties with: